 Joseph Sanford, M.D.

-Joseph Sanford, M.D., is the interim director of the UAMS Institute for Digital Health & Innovation (IDHI), established in January 2019.
+Joseph Sanford, M.D., is the director of the UAMS Institute for Digital Health & Innovation (IDHI), established in January 2019.
 He also serves as associate vice chancellor — chief clinical informatics officer (CCIO) and an associate professor in the UAMS College of Medicine’s Department of Anesthesiology & Department of Biomedical Informatics.

 As part of the UAMS response to the COIVD pandemic, Dr. Sanford led implementation of the platform and workflows to enable widespread virtual visits, growing visits by 36-fold in the first two quarters of 2020.
 He expanded service coverage to all specialties offered at UAMS and helped develop a virtual peer-to-peer consulting process for inpatient care and specialist communication and for nursing home remote coverage.
 He obtained philanthropic support for the UAMS HealthNow virtual convenient care service to provide free COVID-19 related visits as well as helped secure federal grants to expand access to digital health services across the state.